Varrah/imperial-convertor-bookmarklet/README.md

    ```sh
    node build-bookmarklet.js
    ```
-2. Open the generated `imperial2metric.bookmarklet.js` file and copy the bookmarklet code.
+2. Open the generated `imperial2metric.bookmarklet.js` file or use the result print out by the build script and copy the bookmarklet code.
 3. Create a new bookmark in your browser and paste the code as the URL.
 4. Click the bookmarklet on any webpage to convert imperial units to metric.